Naxela/The_Lightmapper/README.md

 ![](img/a.png)

-### Support

-If you're in need of help, or have some questions feel free to send me an [mail](https://github.com/Naxela) or contact me on Discord (Username: Naxela#7255).
-If you've stumpled upon a bug, please open a new ticket here, and I'll try to get it solved as fast as possible: https://github.com/Naxela/The_Lightmapper/issues

 ### Description

 The Lightmapper is an addon for Blender that implements lightmapping and denoising capabilities for global illumination texture baking with support for 32-bit HDR Lightmaps.